39 Baby Names From The 1950s That Deserve A Comeback

 Look, I'm not one who can ignore the atrocities our country went through in the 1950s, but I'm not above idealizing the good parts and romanticizing some of the magic of the decade.
 And a huge part of that is loving all of the baby names from the 1950s that we seriously need to bring back.
 I mean, when's the last time you met a George or a Mary in your kid's preschool class?
 There's something unbelievably classic and lovely about these vintage names, and their charm literally knows no bounds.

 Nancy has such a sweetness and an absolute charm about it.
 From 1931 to 1962, the name was in the top 20 most popular baby names, according to Nameberry, and the meaning of Nancy is "grace."
 It's definitely considered unique these days and a sweet nod to the '50s.
+Plus you can guarantee she'll have a whole set of Nancy Drew books by the time she's 5.

 John is just a strong, solid name to me.
 I don't know why I love it so much, but I do.
 The SSA reported that John was the number four most popular name in the 1950s, but it's remained fairly popular today with Nameberry noting that it was number 27 in 2017.
 It sounds like we've already "brought it back," but I have a feeling it's still pretty unique in some circles.